SaraMWillis/HPC_Examples/PBS_Array_Jobs/Sample_Parallel_Job/Sample_Parallel_Job_Walkthrough.md

 # Walkthrough

-Sample_Parallel_Job is designed to demonstrate how to parallelize multiple tasks within one job with Gnu Parallel.
+Sample_Parallel_Job is designed to demonstrate how to parallelize multiple tasks within one job.

 ## What Problem does this help fix?